 Journal of Studies in Social Sciences and Humanities (JSSSH) is an international, peer-reviewed, and open-access research journal, which publishes scientific manuscripts from a selected range of social sciences and humanities.
 The journal offers an intellectual forum for theoretical and empirical analyses across the boundaries of a specific disciplinary focus allowing the researchers and scholars to pursue a multidisciplinary approach for the creation of new knowledge and solution to contemporary issues.
 This online journal is published quarterly by the International Educational and Social Sciences Association (IESSA) and is included in many databases in the world.
 The manuscripts are rapidly peer-reviewed, authors are intimated accordingly, and acceptance to publication is processed at the earliest.

 A manuscript that demonstrates a scientific accuracy and valuable contribution to any of the described fields of social sciences and humanities and meets the acceptable standards of research ethics and scientific rigor will be considered for the possible publication.
 The authors may submit original research articles/empirical research and theoretically-oriented analyses/innovative conceptual review papers to the journal.
 For a quick process of a research article, please make sure that your manuscript is constructed as per APA publication manual, meets an acceptable standard, and fits in with the prescribed scope of the journal.
 It should be clearly and concisely written in the English language for an international audience and documented according to the criteria laid down in the ‘guidelines for authors’ and specified in the paper template.

-Most Recent Articles (Current Issue, Volume 7, No. 3)
+Most Recent Articles (Current Issue, Volume 7, No. 4)

-By: Jannatul Ferdosh* & Dr. Fazlur Rahman, India.
+By: Jannat ul Ferdosh* & Dr. Fazlur Rahman, India

-By: Juliet Eileen Joseph: South Africa
+By: Simon.
+A. Tachie, South Africa